StackNest Documentation

 What gets fixed automatically

-The auto-heal loop runs up to 5 passes.
-Each pass feeds the exact compiler error or static-check failure back to the AI so the correction is targeted, not a full regeneration.
-Most single-error cases resolve in one pass.
+The auto-heal loop runs multiple targeted passes.
+Each pass feeds the exact compiler error or static-check failure back to the AI so the correction is precise, not a full regeneration.
+Most single-error cases resolve in the first pass.

 Downloading your JAR